 You will need approximately £4,000 plus VAT to successfully run your first marketing campaign and bring in enough students to get the business rolling.
 Razzamataz requires you to have £5,000 plus VAT in liquid funds to cover start-up business costs.
 Those costs include insurance, teachers wages, insurance, location rental, and essentials to your day-to-day operations.
 You will be charged a monthly royalty fee of 10 per cent your turnover and a monthly marketing fee of 2 per cent your turnover.

-Razzamataz has a clear message to all of its students, teachers, and franchisors: ‘follow your dreams!’
+Razzamataz has a clear message to all of its students, teachers, and franchisees: ‘follow your dreams!’
 As a franchise owner, you will be the principle of your own school.

-Classes generally take place in the mornings (for 4-6 year olds) and the afternoons/evenings for ages 6-18.
+Classes generally take place in the mornings (for 4-6 year olds) and the afternoons/evenings for ages 6-18 - most are during Saturday daytime for all age groups, with some additional classes offered midweek.
 Each class and curriculum is tailored to specific age groups and covers dance, drama and singing (commercial) in equal parts.
 Special workshops and summer school classes are offered during holidays.

 Training and support is vital to the growth of any franchise.
 Your franchise fee covers comprehensive training to prepare you for the opening of your school.
 In your initial training, you will be taught how to manage the daily operations of your school including: organizing performances, managing parents, using teachers, and hitting your personal quotas.
 Along with key management skill, you’ll learn how to balance your accounts, conduct successful marketing campaigns and learn to use the Razources website.

 In addition, you’ll be brought up to speed with GDPR compliance, employment law, and health and safety procedures.